 - 3 to 4 tablespoons butter

-1 Cut the bread into even-sized cubes, about 3/4-inch to an inch wide.
+1 Cut the bread into cubes: Cut the bread into even-sized cubes, about 3/4-inch to an inch wide.
 A loaf will yield about 8 cups of cubed bread (give or take a couple cups, depending on the size of the loaf).

 If storing, let cool completely before putting in an airtight container.
 Otherwise the steam released from the warm croutons will take away their crunch.